-In 1976, Tova Beck-Friedman earned her MFA from Goddard College, Plainfield, Vermont.
-Between 1982 and 1984, Beck-Friedman studied art in Japan.
-It was here that she shifted her focus from painting to sculpture.
+Originally from Israel, in 1976, Tova Beck-Friedman earned her MFA from Goddard College, Plainfield, Vermont.
+Between 1982 and 1984, Beck-Friedman continued her studies in Japan, shifting her focus from painting to sculpture and becoming influenced by sculptors such as Isamu Noguchi and his use of space as an element of his work.
 She began to arrange her figures into rhythmic groups that determined the spatial landscape and choreographed the physical interaction between the viewer and the sculpture.
 Beck-Friedman’s figures are both the actors and setting for a “transformational” stage where the viewer becomes the protagonist.

 More information on this artist can be found at www.tbfstudio.com